-Productivity Account - the excess of the contributions required to be paid under superannuation legislation and the contributions credited to your Employer Account.
-This is generally 3% of your salary plus 9% of any allowances or bonuses.
+Productivity Account - Up to your normal retirement age contributions paid to this account are generally 3% of your salary plus 9.25% of any allowances or bonuses.

-After age 65, your employer will contribute 10% of your salary or the mandated Superannuation Guarantee rate, whichever is greater.
-Employer contributions currently cease at age 70.
+After your normal retirement age , your employer will contribute 10% of your salary or the mandated Superannuation Guarantee rate, whichever is greater to your Productivity Account.